IdahoLabResearch/HyPAT/README.md

 ### Usage: Comparison with Literature Values with "Overview Plots" Tab

 The “Overview Plots” tab allows quick comparison to literature values of diffusivity, solubility, and permeability taken from M. Shimada (2020).
 The user can select and remove materials displayed in these overview plots using the materials column.
 Materials can be added to, modified, or removed from the database with the “Add/Edit Material” button.

+The button labelled “Arrhenius Fit” calculates the pre-exponential factors and activation energies of diffusivity, solubility, and permeability for a material.

 Reference: